-SOAS Standing Orders: Annex XVIII: Reserved Powers of Governing Body
+SOAS Standing Orders: Annex XVIII: Reserved Powers of the Board of Trustees

-Within the responsibility set out in the Statement of Primary Responsibilities (Annex XVII) there are some areas which only Governing Body itself rules.
+Within the responsibility set out in the Statement of Primary Responsibilities (Annex XVII) there are some areas which only the Board of Trustees itself rules.
 These are known as ‘Reserved Powers’, and are as follows:

 1. To agree proposed changes to the School’s Charter and Articles.

 2. To approve Standing Orders and their Annexes.

 3. To approve the appointment of the Board of Trustees members, and the appointment of the Board of Trustees members and of persons external to the School where appropriate, to the membership of the Board of Trustees committees.

 4. To approve arrangements for the control and use of the School Seal.

 B. Strategic planning

 1. To approve the School’s overall Strategic Plan.